Conversion Rate & Sale

 Search Engine Marketing Conversion Rate

-Unfortunately, only a fifth of all businesses is happy with their Search Engine Marketing conversion rates, which is very disappointing and therefore it is crucial that making conversion rate optimization (CRO) should be an important strategy.
+Unfortunately, only a fifth of all businesses are happy with their Search Engine Marketing conversion rates, which is very disappointing, and therefore it is crucial that making conversion rate optimization (CRO) should be an important strategy.

 Conversion is not the only sale based, it’s about articulating things and improving customer experience.
 Trying to tweak your website and improve existing traffic with assets you already have is a key point in digital marketing.